M.Eng. Student Admission FAQs

 Does Cornell’s career services provide services to graduate students?

 Yes.
 Both the Engineering Career Center and Cornell’s Career Services offices provide assistance to graduate students.
 Many employers, including engineering companies, consulting firms, government agencies, financial firms, and nonprofit organizations, recruit engineering students at Cornell.
 There are career fairs and several company information sessions on campus during the academic year.
 Visit Engineering Career Center online.

 What is the deadline for application?

 Deadlines vary from program to program.
 Most M.S./Ph.D. programs have January 15 deadlines for the next academic year.
 Deadlines for the M.Eng. range from January 15 to April 1 for the next academic year’s applications.
-Refer to the Graduate School online catalog for your field to determine which deadlines apply to you.
+Refer to the Graduate School website for your field to determine which deadlines apply to you.
 As a general rule, applicants who submit materials before February 1 for fall admission will be notified of a decision by April 1.
 Individuals may apply later than February 1 but are not guaranteed the same consideration as those received before the deadline.